What is Social Impact Investing?

 Who is Making Social Impact Investments?

-There is a diverse range of individuals and organizations that participate in impact investing projects.
+A diverse range of individuals and organizations participate in impact investing projects.

 • Fund Managers